Winston5691/My-project/README.md

 My-project
-This is a weather project
+This is a weather application project

 Programming language: Javascript
 Markup language: HTML